Looking to explore the many record shops London has to offer? These are our favourite spots to shop records in the capital.

 The staff at Sound of The Universe are incredibly helpful.
 Whether you’re looking for a techno beat, or seeking out a vintage jazz record, you’re sure to find it at Sound of the Universe.

-In fact, this record store is incredibly popular with touring celebrities, with one of the most notable guests being Prince.
-Yep, this is one of the greatest record shops that London has to offer.
+In fact, this record store is incredibly popular with touring celebrities, with one of the most notable guests being the dearly departed, and much-missed Prince.

 Honest Jon’s Records